gdsbook/book/notebooks/05_choropleth.md

 ### Sequential palettes

 Sequential color schemes are appropriate for continuous data where the origin is in one end of the series.
 The `PCGDP1940` column we have been using so far is a good example.
 In these cases, we want a palette that encodes this feature in its choice of colors.
 Sequential palettes use a gradient of colors from an origin color to a destination color.
 The example above, where lowest values are encoded in the lightest yellow and the highest in dark green is a good one.
 Sequential palettes can also have a shades of a single color.
-For example, the popular "blues" palette in Color Brewer is a great choice too:
+For example, the popular "blues" palette in Color Brewer is a great choice too, shown in Figure 5:

 ```python caption="Quantile choropleth with black borderlines, Mexican state per capita GDP in 1940." tags=[]
 ax = mx.plot(